The entropic approach to causal correlations: Preliminaries

 In general we are interested in characterizing the entropy cone $\Gamma^*_{\mathcal{M}}$ associated with a marginal scenario $\mathcal{M}$, thus obtaining constraints implied by the global entropy cone on the marginal subspace of interest.
-Geometrically, this corresponds to the projection of the original entropy cone onto the subspace corresponding to the variables in $\mathcal{M}$.
-Since, in practice, we work with the Shannon cone $\Gamma_{S}$ -- possibly constrained by some further linear constraints specifying a linear subspace $\textrm{L}_{\mathrm{C}}$, as described previously -- which is characterized by a finite system of inequalities, this projection corresponds to a simple variable elimination of all the terms not contained in $\mathcal{M}$~\cite{Williams1986,budroni2012bell2,Fritz:2013aa}.
+Geometrically, this corresponds to the projection of the original entropy cone onto the subspace of entropy vectors $\bm{h}=(H(T))_{T \in \mathcal{M}^{\rm c}} \in \mathds{R}^{|\mathcal{M}^{\rm c}|}$, corresponding to the variables in $\mathcal{M}^{\rm c}$.
+Since, in practice, we work with the Shannon cone $\Gamma_{S}$ -- possibly constrained by some further linear constraints specifying a subset of entropy vectors $\textrm{L}_{\mathcal{C}}$, as described previously -- which is characterized by a finite system of inequalities, this projection corresponds to a simple variable elimination of all the terms not contained in $\mathcal{M}^{\rm c}$~\cite{Williams1986,budroni2012bell2,Fritz:2013aa}.
 After removing redundant inequalities, the remaining inequalities are facets (i.e., the boundaries) of the Shannon cone, or more generally polyhedron, in the observable marginal subspace.
 Formally, the marginal Shannon polyhedron $\Gamma_{\mathcal{M}}$ is defined as